pulsejet/nextcloud-oidc-login/README.md

     // Default group to add users to (optional, defaults to nothing) 'oidc_login_default_group' => 'oidc',

+    // Authorize only the configured group to access Nextcloud.
+In case the user
+    // is not assigned to this group (read from oidc_login_attributes) the login
+    // will not be allowed for this user.
+When the user is not authorized, the user
+    // will neither be created nor its data updated.
+    'oidc_login_authorized_group' => 'admin',

     // Use external storage instead of a symlink to the home directory
     // Requires the files_external app to be enabled 'oidc_login_use_external_storage' => false,